leekahung/fullstackopen-course/README.md

 ## Full-stack Projects from Course

+The following links are links to apps built during the course using the MERN stack.
+Netlify serverless functions is used as the backend for all apps in place of Heroku/Fly.io that is being taught in the course.

 - Note App: [Live site](https://khl-note-app.netlify.app/) | [GitHub Repository](https://github.com/leekahung/fullstackopen-note-app)
 - Phonebook App: [Live site](https://khl-phonebook-app.netlify.app/) | [GitHub Repository](https://github.com/leekahung/fullstackopen-phonebook-app)
 - Blog List App: [Live site](https://khl-bloglist-app.netlify.app/) | [GitHub Repository](https://github.com/leekahung/fullstackopen-bloglist-app)